Nov 12, 2024

 NEWS

-The Increasing Exposure of French Workers to Extreme Temperatures
+The Growing Exposure of French Workers to Extreme Temperatures

-The latest Oxfam report, "Climate Change, We Are Not Ready", condemns the lack of anticipation from companies and elected officials regarding the impacts of heat on the world of work.
-This document follows the 2017 ANSES report, which already warned about the increasing risks associated with three major factors:
+The latest Oxfam report, "Climate change, we are not ready," denounces the lack of anticipation by companies and elected officials regarding the consequences of heat on the world of work.
+This document is a continuation of the 2017 ANSES report that already warned about the increase in professional risks related to three major factors:

 • The rise in temperatures